TimberTally/TimberTally/README.md

 *Contact for inquiries: james.a.baunach@gmail.com*

-## License

-This software is provided free to use under an open license.
-Feel free to use, modify, and distribute.

 ## Features

 *   **Offline First:** Uses a Service Worker to cache application files, allowing it to load and function without network access after the first visit.